-"Wild camping" is the art of finding a fantastic location to camp for the night.
+"Wild camping", or "informal camping" is the art of finding a fantastic location to camp for the night.
 It is different to "free camping", which, for campervans and motorhomes can also include places like a pub car park.
 Wild camping offers you peace, tranquillity and a genuine escape from the rest of civilisation in your own private corner of the world.
 It sounds idyllic and is also free, but you naturally forgo all the facilities and amenities of a traditional campsite.

 Guidelines for wild camping

 Please follow these guidelines to enjoy safe, responsible and sustainable wild camping.
 It is essential to have a minimal impact on the natural landscape and the plants, animals and people who live there.

 Leave No Trace - the Golden Rule of wild camping.
 Leave no litter and collect any litter that is in the area before you go.
 If your vehicle has no toilet facilities, all effluent waste must be buried deep and at least 50m from any water course.
 Any toilet tissue or sanitary products should be bagged and disposed of responsibly away from the site.

 Be Discreet - arrive late and leave early.
 Park in a safe location that is out of sight of houses.
 If you are not disturbing anybody, you will be less likely to be asked to leave.
 Avoid using your awning and setting up "a camp."

 Be Clean - get a trowel to bury waste, bag any toiletry products and don't use soap or detergents in natural water courses.

 Be Fire Safe - use portable stoves and avoid open fires.
 If you use a barbecue, make sure it is raised off the ground to avoid scorching the ground.
 Ensure that is completely extinguished and bag and take all ashes and waste with you.